1

 Targeted emissions monitoring

-The Mobile Air Remote Monitoring Trailer (MARMOT), which is a new solar-powered trailer platform, is under construction and scheduled for completion in early 2024.
+The Mobile Air Remote MOnitoring Trailer (MARMOT), which is a new solar-powered trailer platform, was completed in 2024.
 This platform can be deployed to areas of concern and operate without ground power.
 The trailer platform can be customized with different analyzers depending on the pollutants of concern in a community.
 Some potential targeted compounds that could be measured using various analyzers include:

 • Volatile organic compounds, including BTEX (benzene, toluene, ethylbenzene, and xylene) and ethylene oxide (EtO)